 The Americans With Disabilities Act (ADA) And Its Rules On Website Accessibility

-Every organization that is looking to apply accessibility guidelines to its public platforms should be following the new standards and improving the customer experience.
+Every organization that is looking to apply accessibility guidelines to its public platforms should be following the new standards and improve the customer experience.
 The Department of Justice is charged with rulemaking to provide clear requirements for compliance with these laws.

-Under Title III of ADA, if people with disabilities can use a website, it is discriminating for them to have barriers in place that prevent them from using the technology.
+Under Title III of the ADA, if people with disabilities can use a website, it is discriminatory for them to have barriers in place that prevent them from using the technology.
 Section 508 of the law is focused on website accessibility, stating that “all website content needs to be accessible to people with disabilities.”

 The Current Barriers (And How To Remove Them)